Advice

 2. Divide that number by your monthly income before taxes.

-3. The final number will be your debt-to-income ratio, shown in a percentage.
+3. The final number will be your debt-to-income ratio, shown as a percentage.

-That percentage is going to inform a lender if you could make consistent payments.
-While every loan and lender differs, most mortgage consultants look for a front-end ratio of 28-33% when reviewing a mortgage application.
+That percentage is going to inform a lender whether you can make consistent payments.
+While every loan and lender differs and debt-to-income requirements may change over time, most mortgage consultants look for a front-end ratio of 28-33% when reviewing a mortgage application.

 Calculating your back-end ratio

-Your back-end ratio is a more wholesome assessment of your financial health which takes your total debt into account.
+Your back-end ratio is a more wholesome assessment of your financial health because it takes your total debt into account.
 Lenders tend to gravitate toward back-end ratios because they consider all of your debt responsibilities.

 1. Add up monthly debt, including: